-The laws pertaining to surveillance can definitely be a legal minefield for private investigators.
-Our licensing does not bestow any type of extra powers and we are bound by the very same rules relevant to criminal laws as any other private citizen.
+Our licensing does not bestow any type of law-enforcement powers.
+We are bound by the very same criminal laws as any other private citizen.

-Before you conduct physical or electronic surveillance you should be competent and well trained in the technical and legal aspects of surveillance.
+Before you conduct physical or electronic surveillance, you should be competent and well trained in the technical and legal aspects of surveillance.
 If for any reason you have violated a subject’s rights and are indeed found negligent in a court of law, not only can you or your agency be held liable, but the client hiring you or your agency can also be held liable for damages.

 Conducting surveillance illegally is just not worth the consequences (i.e. losing your business, your license, your reputation).
 If for some reason you are placed in a situation that may involve trespassing, entrapment or some other violation, think before you commit.